 Hobart, Launceston, Cradle Coast

-In this unit you will investigate and evaluate the application of financial concepts, practices and tools used in assessing the financial performance of a business.
-Throughout the unit, case studies, tasks and simulations will develop your skills and knowledge on how to apply practices and processes to structure financial statements and reports for business and how these are used to aid business decision making.
+This unit will provide you with an understanding of financial concepts, practices and tools used to measure and assess the financial performance of a business.
+The unit will provide knowledge of the range business financial structures to explain the context of the business operating environment.
+Throughout the unit, case studies, tasks and simulations will develop your skills and knowledge to apply financial practices and processes to create financial statements and reports for business.

 |Unit name||Business Finance|